Year in Review - 2009

 CZM and Boston Welcomed CZ09

 In July, Coastal Zone 2009 (CZ09), the bi-annual, international conference on coastal management, was held in Boston.
-Secretary Bowles welcomed conference participants at the opening plenary, which featured NOAA Administrator Dr. Jane Lubchenco; Laura Davis, Associate Deputy Secretary for the U.S. Department of Interior; and Suzanne Schwartz, Acting Director of EPA's Office of Wetlands, Oceans and Watersheds.
+The EEA Secretary welcomed conference participants at the opening plenary, which featured NOAA Administrator Dr. Jane Lubchenco; Laura Davis, Associate Deputy Secretary for the U.S. Department of Interior; and Suzanne Schwartz, Acting Director of EPA's Office of Wetlands, Oceans and Watersheds.
 CZM Director Deerin Babb-Brott moderated the local plenary, which included a panel on the draft Massachusetts Ocean Management Plan—with state Senator Robert O'Leary (Cape and Islands); Jack Wiggin, Director of the Urban Harbor Institute; Rich Delaney, Director of the Provincetown Center for Coastal Studies and chair of the Massachusetts Ocean Partnership governing board; and Paul Diodati, Director of the Massachusetts Division of Marine Fisheries.
 CZM had a strong presence at this five-day event, making presentations, moderating sessions, leading field trips, and networking with peers from around the globe.
 CZM staff gave talks and facilitated sessions on the following wide-ranging topics: the draft ocean management plan, smart growth and CZM's StormSmart Coasts program, remote sensing, climate change adaptation, working waterfronts, education and outreach, harbor planning, no discharge areas, marine spatial data, regional sediment management, and water quality.
-Conference proceedings are available from the CZ archive web page.

 CZM Hosted Delegation from China Meteorological Administration